-Providers must arrange access to, or provide the following services: 19
+Providers must arrange access to, or provide the following services:

-- Assessment of the appropriate services for the client and her children; - Coordinating services; - Assistance in establishing eligibility for assistance under federal, state and local programs providing health, mental health, housing, employment, educational or social services for either the woman or her child; and - Coordination with other state and federal social services designed to assure comprehensive care for the woman and her children such as Medicaid, Head Start, free and reduced school lunch programs, etc.
+- Assessment of the extent to which authorized services are appropriate for the client and her children; - Coordinating services; - Assistance in establishing eligibility for assistance under federal, state and local programs providing health, mental health, housing, employment, educational or social services for either the woman or her child: and - Coordination with other state and federal social services designed to assure comprehensive care for the woman and her children such as Medicaid, Head Start, free and reduced school lunch programs, etc.

-Appendix A, page 19, contains a checklist for these requirements
+Appendix A, page 16, contains a checklist for these requirements.